IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

       - Automatically connects the database to the instance by using the newly created database connection.
    - **Restart Instance**: Restarts the Db2 instance by using a tiered restart process:
      - **Soft restart (default)**: Attempts a soft restart by running `db2stop` followed by `db2start` to refresh the Db2 engine without disrupting the underlying container.
      - **Full restart (fallback)**: If issues occur with `db2stop` or `db2start` (for example, due to locked resources or connection problems), the process switches to a full restart.
 On macOS, this includes restarting Colima, along with Docker services and the Db2 container.
 On Linux, only Docker services and the Db2 container are restarted.
-After the environment is reset, run `db2start` again.
+After the container restarts, `db2start` runs automatically.

      Click **Restart Instance** when you experience connection timeouts, slow query performance, database lock issues, or unexpected errors after configuration changes.
    - **Delete Instance**: Removes the Db2 instance completely.